Sponsor your Spouse or Common Law Partner

-Spousal sponsorship applications are processed on a priority basis by Citizenship and Immigration Canada, both inside Canada and outside, in regional processing centers and visa offices.
+Spousal sponsorship applications for permanent residence are processed on a priority basis by Immigration Refugees and Citizenship Canada, both inside Canada (inland) and outside, in the regional processing centers and visa offices.
+Below you will find some useful information, but as the sponsorship process can be quite daunting, we encourage you to set up an initial consultation in order to properly prepare and navigate this process.

 To be eligible to sponsor your husband, wife, common law or a conjugal partner, you must meet the following criteria: